 Let’s get to the meat of the process.
 Chances are, by scrubbing the excess dirt, the shoe does not yet look clean.
 That’s because we’ll now be cleaning the dirt, stains, and other imperfections that are deeper into the material and need some actual solution to clean it off.

-The reason I’m saying this is because I’ve tried many different combinations to make it work and can confidently say as simple mild laundry detergent is single-handedly the most effective stuff you can clean your shoes with, no matter the material.
+The reason I’m saying this is because I’ve tried many different combinations to make it work and can confidently say that a simple mild laundry detergent is single-handedly the most effective stuff you can clean your shoes with, no matter the material.
+Most of the time.

 If you’re not looking to spend some good $$ on a “special” sneaker cleaning solution such as from Reshoevn8r (which does work well but it’s not the most ideal budget-friendly solution), laundry detergent will work just fine.